Disclosure: If you make a purchase using the link on this page, I may earn a commission and I am very grateful for your support of my site.

 Because I’m both an avid fiction reader and a fiction writer, I’m always hesitant to review fiction books.
 I’m extremely fussy about them, and tend to prefer literary books than anything else.
-But when I was offered the chance to review “The Crooked Branch,” by Jeanine Cummins, I took a chance.
+But when I was offered the chance to review “The Crooked Branch: A Novel,” by Jeanine Cummins, I took a chance.

 Man, am I ever glad I did!
 This book is simply amazing.